 The Company maintains a Deferred Compensation Plan for the benefit of certain management employees.
 The investment funds offered to participants generally correspond to the funds offered in the Company's 401(k) plan, and the account balance fluctuates with the investment returns on those funds.
 The fair value of the assets, classified as trading securities, and corresponding liabilities are based on unadjusted quoted market prices for the funds in active markets with sufficient volume and frequency (Level 1).
-As of January 28, 2023, the current portions of the assets and related liabilities of \$0.1 million are presented in prepaid expenses and other current assets and accrued expenses in the accompanying Consolidated Balance Sheets, and the non-current portions of the assets and the related liabilities of \$0.7 million are presented in other assets, net and other liabilities in the accompanying Consolidated Balance Sheets.
-As of January 29, 2022, the current portions of the assets and related liabilities of \$0.4 million are presented in prepaid expenses in the accompanying Consolidated Balance Sheets, and the related liabilities of the assets and other current assets and accrued expenses in the accompanying Consolidated Balance Sheets, and the non-current portions of the assets and accrued expenses in the accompanying Consolidated Balance Sheets, and the related liabilities of \$0.6 million are presented in other assets, net and other liabilities of \$0.6 million are presented in other assets, net and other liabilities of \$0.6 million are presented in other assets, net and other liabilities of \$0.6 million are presented in other assets, net and other liabilities of \$0.6 million are presented in other assets, net and other liabilities in the accompanying Consolidated Balance Sheets.
+As of February 3, 2024, the current portions of the assets and related liabilities of less than \$0.1 million are presented in prepaid expenses and other current assets and accrued expenses in the accompanying Consolidated Balance Sheets, and the related liabilities of \$0.7 million are presented in other assets and related liabilities in the accompanying Consolidated Balance Sheets.
+As of January 28, 2023, the current portions of the assets and the non-current portions of the assets and accrued expenses in the accompanying Consolidated Balance Sheets, and the related liabilities of \$0.7 million are presented in prepaid expenses and other current assets and accrued expenses in the accompanying Consolidated Balance Sheets.
+As of January 28, 2023, the current portions of the assets, and the non-current portions of the assets and accrued expenses in the accompanying Consolidated Balance Sheets.
+As of January 28, 2023, the current portions of the assets, and the non-current portions of the assets and accrued expenses in the accompanying Consolidated Balance Sheets.
+As of January 28, 2023, the current portions of the assets, and the non-current portions of the assets and accrued expenses in the accompanying Consolidated Balance Sheets.